macintoshplus/Rymfony/README.md

 Rymfony is a work-in-progress command-line tool to mimic the behavior of the Symfony CLI binary.

+This fork is only for my personal usage.

 ## Install

 ### Download latest builds